 A .env file or dotenv file is a simple text configuration file for controlling your application’s environment constants.
 Between Local, Staging, and Production environments, the majority of your Application will not change.
 However, in many applications, there are instances in which some configuration will need to be altered between environments.
 Common configuration changes between environments may include, but are not limited to:

 - URLs and API keys

 - Service account names

-An environment constants is a variable whose value is set outside the program, typically through functionality built into the operating system.
+An environment constant is a variable whose value is set outside the program, typically through functionality built into the operating system.
 An environment variable is made up of a name/value pair, and any number may be created and available for reference at a point in time.

 VARIABLE_NAME=value # Malware.Expert MALWARE_EXPERT_HOMEPAGE="https://malware.expert" DATABASE_URL=mysql://root:email@example.com:3306/database?serverVersion=mariadb-10.4.1

 For security reasons, these should not be readable through a browser.
-Any web server (Nginx, Apache, LiteSpeed, etc), these should be blocked or use ModSecurity block access to them.
+In any web server (Nginx, Apache, LiteSpeed, etc), these should be blocked or use ModSecurity block access to them.
 The reason for this is that .env will likely contain sensitive information such as API secrets, database usernames and passwords, amongst other things and it’s important to keep this information secure.